|

 creatures, and we will always feel afraid of something.
 Vulnerability is

-of us, and, because we cannot foretell the future, its simply impossible
+of us, and, because we cannot foretell the future, it’s simply impossible

 not to feel afraid of something.